jgavrilo/GetItTogether/README.md

 - Click on the extension icon and then click on "Open To-Do List" to launch the to-do list.
 - Add new tasks and mark them as done as you complete them.
+- To get your google todo lists, log in through the settings.

+### Spotify

+- Open a mini spotify player that plays a playlist.

 ## Settings